Welcome to Cycling Otherwise - Its Spring and the Bluebells are blooming.

 Enjoyment! - This site is about helping people enjoy the great outdoors on wheels in the Summer Sun.
 We are not about competition, we are about enjoyment, though that does not mean that we will not nag a bit about the health and well being benefits of getting on your bike!
 Go cycling, feel smug!

 Participate! - We also hope to be a participative site and besides offering you information, hope you will send us routes, news, and stuff of interest to those of us who Cycle Otherwise.
 See the About Us page.
 Tell us too about your experience of less than 'accessible' facilities for our Ooops! section.

-Opinion Pieces - We like to have a platform on which to air our views.
-For example, one question that often crops up is what to wear when cycling or handcycling.
+Opinion Pieces - We like to have a platform on which to air our views and the views of folk who cycle otherwise.
+For our first offering, there is one question that often crops up, what to wear when cycling or handcycling.
 Clearly British weather will have a big impact, but there is a debate about whether one should 'have to' wear cycling clothing.
 Why not use every day clothes?
 We do both so can claim to have a foot in both camps.
 However, the current trend for black cycle clothing has led us to wonder if it could have a safety impact.
 To get some answers we have had a look at the academic research.
 See the results here: Hi-Vis, Fashion wear and cyclist safety.